fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 ### Spin

 You will need to [install the latest version of Spin](install#installing-spin).
+Serverless AI is supported on Spin versions 1.5 and above.

 If you already have Spin installed, [check what version you are on and upgrade](upgrade#are-you-on-the-latest-version) if required.

 ### Dependencies

 The above installation script automatically installs the latest SDKs for Rust (which will enable us to write Serverless AI applications in Rust).

-**TypeScript/JavaScript**

-Some of the Serverless AI examples are written using TypeScript/Javascript.
-To enable Serverless AI functionality via TypeScript/Javascript, please ensure you have the latest TypeScript/JavaScript template installed:
+However, some of the Serverless AI examples are written using TypeScript/Javascript and Python.
+To enable Serverless AI functionality via TypeScript/Javascript and Python, please ensure you have the latest TypeScript/JavaScript and Python template installed:

+**TypeScript/Javascript**

 <!-- @selectiveCpy -->